 4.7 Digital signage – These are digital signs within the university buildings that display information relevant to students and the university.
 A new system has been recently implemented and we will review our suitable content and agree how best to incorporate it on the signage around the buildings.

-– Reviewed 2019
+Embracing change – Reviewed 2019

+The web is an ever changing and ever evolving entity and the college needs to make sure it has a competitive advantage over rival institutions.
+To this end the college must scout for, evaluate, invest in, and embrace changes in technology and interaction that will ensure the university’s ambitions to remain a cutting edge institution.
 We will continue to do this be visiting technology expositions and monitoring rival institutions.

-4.9 Various technologies have been explored and experimented with including social media platforms, 360 photo tours and live streaming all of which are now successfully being implemented.
+4.9 Content should reflect the dynamic environment of the university and be deliverable through different channels such as YouTube, Facebook, Twitter, and any other platforms that are deemed appropriate.
+To this end we will look to develop links with students and encourage them to contribute written and visual content for the blogs and social media as well as developing resources to embrace developing technologies such as 3D & 360 filming for corporate videos, and augmented/virtual reality applications.
+Various technologies have been explored and experimented with including social media platforms, 360 photo tours and live streaming all of which are now successfully being implemented.

-4.10 This is an area of continual speculative assessment moving forward.
+4.10 Every effort must be made to follow upcoming trends in terms of new apps, platforms and social trends that would affect the delivery of content across different media.
+This will be done by regular engagement with students, staff, and monitoring of competitors.
+This is an area of continual speculative assessment moving forward.

 Weaknesses – Reviewed 2019